WongtonMein/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/A. Pizza Metrics.md

 - SELECT the customer_id and two lines where we **COUNT** all pizza_id values from our temporary table, customer_orders_temp
 - On the first COUNT, we apply a FILTER WHERE either `exclusions` or `extras` are not NULL
   - This is aliased as "change"
-- On the second COUNT, we apply a FILTER WEHRE both `exclusions` and `extras` are NULL
+- On the second COUNT, we apply a FILTER WHERE both `exclusions` and `extras` are NULL
   - This is aliased as "no_change"
 - We then **JOIN** customer_orders_temp with runner_orders_temp on their order_id values
 - In our WHERE clause, we filter WHERE pickup_time IS NOT NULL